 OE.
 Ophryocystis elektroscirrha (OE) is a parasite that infects monarchs, causing them to die in the pupal stage or emerge deformed.
 Milder infections result in shorter life spans and an inability to fly properly.
 OE pervades in our area as non-native tropical milkweed (Asclepias curassavica) continues to grow through the cooler months, after native milkweeds have died back.
 Follow these important steps if you choose to grow tropical milkweed.

-Get notified of upcoming lectures, classes and workshops by signing up for the Township’s Environmental Services blog and calendar updates.
+Get notified of upcoming lectures, classes and workshops by signing up for the Township’s Environmental Services monthly e-newsletter.
 These free events focus on pollinators, native plants, invasives removal, organic gardening, no-chemical pest control and more.